storybookjs/marko/docs/api/cli-options.md

 title: 'CLI options'
 ---

-React Storybook comes with two CLI utilities.
-They are `start-storybook` and `build-storybook`.
+Storybook comes with two CLI utilities: `start-storybook` and `build-storybook`.

-They have some options you can pass to alter the storybook behaviors.
-We have seen some of them in previous docs.

-Here are all those options:
+You can pass these commands the following options to alter Storybook's behavior.

 ## For start-storybook